mbaumbach/unihacks-react-workshop/NOTES.md

 ## Additional reading

-For more information, take a look at the [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html) and [Hooks at a Glance](https://reactjs.org/docs/hooks-overview.html) for more detailed information about how React works.
+For more information, take a look at the [Tutorial: Intro to React](https://beta.reactjs.org/learn) for more detailed information about how React works.